Code-Institute-Submissions/TotalGym/README.md

     - Black - page backgrounds, Navigation Bar and Footer.
     - Green - Total Gym logo background, buttons, Class Timetable and Navigation Bar hover and active page effects and Footer hover effects.
     - White - Total Gym logo text, site text and borders.

+- #### Code Rationale
+    After deciding to use Modals for the forms, it became apparent that the code would need to be duplicated on every page to have the buttons available on every page.
+HTML templates were considered as a way of preventing the code duplication, but this would have required additional JavaScript code.
+Therefore, the decision was made to duplicate the code and add comments to make it clear that the code is duplicated on the other pages.

 ___

 ## Features